tst-ccamp/earthenterprise_wiki/Portable-Server.md

 The build script will produce a compressed archive with a name that looks like `earthenterprise\earth_enterprise\src\portableserver\build\portableserver-windows-5.1.3-20170412.zip`.
 The build date part of the file name will change depending on the day you build.

-To run Portable Server from this archive package:
+You can install the built Portable Server from this Zip archive.

-    1. Extract all archive contents
-    2. cd portableserver-windows-5.1.3-20170412\server\ #(substituting your extracted directory)
-    3. python portable_server.py

-You can edit `portableserver-windows-5.1.3-20170412\server\portable.cfg` and `portableserver-windows-5.1.3-20170412\server\remote.cfg` for your configuration needs before starting the server.

 To clean build files, run

     python earthenterprise\earth_enterprise\src\portableserver\build.py --clean

+# Installing Portable Server on Linux and Windows

+## Installing on Linux

+Portable Server is not currently packaged for Linux distributions by the GEE Open Source team.
+Instead, just extract the tarball generated in the [Building on Linux](#building-on-linux) step in a directory you want to run it from.
+You could also create links, or start-up shell scripts for your convenience.

+You need to have the same Python interpreter and Python packages set up and installed that you need for the [Building on Linux](#building-on-linux) step in order to run Portable Server.

+## Installing on Windows

+We do not currently provide a Windows installer for Portable Server.
+Instead, just extract the built Portable Server from the Zip archive generated in the [Building on Windows](#building-on-windows) step in a directory you want to run it from.

+You need to have the same Python interpreter and Python packages set up and installed that you need during the [Building on Windows](#building-on-windows) step in order to run Portable Server.

+# Running Portable Server on Linux and Windows

+## Running on Linux

+Change into the directory you extracted the built Portable Server tarball into (in the [Installing on Linux](#installing-on-linux) step).
+Then, just start `server/portable_server.py`:

+    1. cd portableserver-linux-5.1.3-20170412/server/ #(substituting your extracted directory)
+    1. python portable_server.py

+You can edit `portableserver-linux-5.1.3-20170412/server/portable.cfg` and `portableserver-linux-5.1.3-20170412/server/remote.cfg` for your configuration needs before starting the server.

+## Running on Windows

+Change into the directory you extracted the built Portable Server Zip archive into (in the [Installing on Windows](#installing-on-windows) step).
+Then, just start `server\portable_server.py`:

+    1. cd portableserver-windows-5.1.3-20170412\server\ #(substituting your extracted directory)
+    1. python portable_server.py

+You can edit `portableserver-windows-5.1.3-20170412\server\portable.cfg` and `portableserver-windows-5.1.3-20170412\server\remote.cfg` for your configuration needs before starting the server.